sobjornstad/tersen/tersen.md

 ### Destinations

-A destination may be any string,
+A destination may be any string containing any characters,
     including whitespace and punctuation,
-    with the sole exception of the at-sign (`@`), which indicates where the destination ends and the annotations start.
+    with the sole exception of the newline and the at-sign (`@`), which both indicate the end of the destination string (the at-sign additionally applies annotations).
-Leading and trailing whitespace are ignored.
+Leading and trailing whitespace in the destination string are ignored.

-If a destination is longer than its corresponding source,
+If a destination is longer (consists of more characters)
+    than its corresponding source,
     tersen will print a warning but still use the mapping.
 This behavior can be customized via the `mapping_verbosens_text` hook.